 Biography: Esther Cheung is an artist based in Toronto and a recent Sheridan Animation grad with a great appreciation for art and cinema.
 Animation being the perfect marriage of the two, she hopes to create animated films that explore her cultural identity and heritage.

-Directed by Michael Frei
+Michael Frei (Switzerland)

 Synopsis: An animated short exploring group dynamics.
 How do we define ourselves when we are all equal?

 Biography: Born in Switzerland in 1987, Michael Frei is a filmmaker and artist based in Zürich.
 He studied animation at the Lucerne University of Applied Sciences and Arts and at the Estonian Academy of Art in Tallinn.
 His Films Not About Us and Plug & Play received numerous awards all over the world.
 He recently co-founded Playables, a production company for peculiar projects based in Zürich.

 Laura Jayne Hodkin (United Kingdom)

 Synopsis: Two drunk friends accidentally walk into a crime scene.